alex1779/some-scraping-web/README.md

-# Example of scrping web using python
+# Example of scraping web using python